- Certified Organic.

 This aromatic plant has lovely blue flowers and may grow as tall as six feet in height.

-Its soft fragrance is refreshing, lasting and pleasant.
+Rosemary verbenon's soft fragrance is refreshing, lasting and pleasant.
 It smells like the fresh picked herb!
-This is my favorite of the Rosemary varieties.
+This is KG Stiles' favorite of all the Rosemary varieties.

-Rosemary is a good first aid oil to have on hand as it is very versatile with a multitude of uses.
-Use it alone or in a synergistic blend with other essential oils to enhance its effects.
+Rosemary is a very good first aid oil to have on hand.
+It is very versatile with a multitude of uses.
+You can use it alone or in a synergy blend with other essential oils to enhance its effects.

-Rosemary oil has the highest hydrogen content of all the essential oils which makes it a powerfully stimulating and warming oil!
+Rosemary oil has the highest hydrogen content of all the essential oils.
+Its high hydrogen content gives Rosemary verbenon its powerfully stimulating and warming effect.

 Both Greeks and Romans are known to have made wreaths of Rosemary to pay homage and give thanks to the gods.

-Rosemary has been used traditionally as a universal healing herb and it was a chief ingredient in medicines made by the alchemists and early scientists like Paracelsus.
+Rosemary has been used traditionally as a universal healing herb.
+It was a chief ingredient in the medicines made by the alchemists and early scientists like Paracelsus.

-Philosopher-healers of the Renaissance period regarded Rosemary highly and praised its curative benefits in treating liver, heart, brain and eye disorders.
+Philosopher-healers of the Renaissance period regarded Rosemary highly and praised its curative benefits.
+It was used in treating liver, heart, brain and eye disorders.

 Through the ages Rosemary has been used to celebrate life and to attract benevolent outcomes.
 No feast was ever without Rosemary.

-A 2013 study had two control groups in separate rooms.
-In one room there was a diffuser emitting the scent of rosemary and one with no diffuser.
+A 2013 study was conducted on two control groups in separate rooms.
+In one room there was a diffuser emitting the scent of rosemary.
+In the other room there was no diffuser.
 Both groups had memory exercises to complete.
 Subjects in the room with the scent of rosemary oil were shown to perform better.
-Blend with sweet basil, lemon, peppermint, melissa or atlas cedarwood to enhance this effect of boosting memory recall.

-Gentler and less stimulating than the more traditional cineole rich Rosemary, this chemotype is frequently recommended by many authorities for its cellular regenerative and nourishing powers.
+Gentler and less stimulating than the more traditional cineole rich Rosemary, the verbenon chemotype is frequently recommended by many authorities for its cellular regenerative and nourishing powers.

-Rosemary verbenone is excellent for the treatment of oily hair, skin, scalp conditions, and dandruff.
+Rosemary verbenon is excellent for balancing excess sebum production.
+Use it for contoling oily hair, skin, scalp conditions, and dandruff.

-Traditionally Rosemary was used to RID bad ghosts – bacteria causing illness!
-Rosemary’s powerful antiseptic properties are in the famous “Vinegar of the Four Thieve’s.”
+Traditionally Rosemary was used to RID bad ghosts – bacteria causing illnesses!
+Rosemary’s powerful antiseptic properties are found in the famous “Vinegar of the Four Thieve’s.”

 FOUR THIEVE’S STORY